kybernetyk/grub-ancap-theme/Readme.md

 ## Installation

+1. copy the ancap folder to `/usr/share/grub/themes`
+2. add the path to your grub config under `GRUB_THEME` (usually the config is located at `/etc/default/grub`)
-Copy the ancap folder to /usr/share/grub/themes and then run `sudo grub-mkconfig -o /boot/grub/grub.cfg`
+3. run `sudo grub-mkconfig -o /boot/grub/grub.cfg`
+4. reboot

 ## Acknowledgements